hehew321/iDeepC/README.md

 ## Usage

+# You can train and then test：
+* python train.py [-h] [--dataset DATASET] [--protein_name PROTEIN_NAME]
+* python test.py [-h] [--dataset DATASET] [--protein_name PROTEIN_NAME]

+# Of course, you can also run iDeepC directly：
 * python iDeepC.py [-h] [--dataset DATASET] [--protein_name PROTEIN_NAME]

   -- Specify the dataset for --dataset and protein name for --protein_name.
-The default value is the RBP37 dataset and ALKBH5 protein, which will train iDeepC model for ALKBH5 in RBP-37 dataset.
+The default value is the RBP37 dataset and ALKBH5 protein, which will train and test iDeepC model for ALKBH5 in RBP-37 dataset.

 ## Identify motifs by iDeepC